JvalP10/INTERTASK/[Jval] : C Training - Assignment 1 (Queue )/README.md

---> STEP 1 - It implements 4 functions of queue.
+-->1 - It implements 4 functions of queue.
              "Add element
              "Remove element by index
              "Find and remove element
              "Print the queue

-Compile on any code editor and run.
+--> 2. Compile on any code editor and run.
 There are user inputs.

 THANK YOU